saadaouad/hugo-blog/content/about/_index.md

 hidden: true
 ---

-I'm Saad Aouad born and raised in Casablanca, Morocco <br />
+I'm Saad Aouad Front-end developer in modern day at <a href="https://www.barmej.com/" target="_blank" rel="noopener noreferrer">Barmej</a>, born and raised in Casablanca, Morocco.
-In modern day, I'm a web developer at Coded, Ltd.

-Contributor in <a href="https://github.com/fugoki" target="_blank" rel="noopener noreferrer">Fugoki</a> and <a href="https://github.com/obytes" target="_blank" rel="noopener noreferrer">Obytes</a>.
 Passionate about the new technologies.